Who runs Omnicare?

 An external party conducts an audit annually, verifying that our finances meet legal obligations and we are compliant with regulations.

-Iggy’s role involves heading up Omnicare’s operations and implementing its strategy.
+This role involves heading up Omnicare’s operations and implementing its strategy.

-His main responsibilities include accountability for the organisation; overseeing the Senior Management team; advocating for Omnicare and its clients; and business development and strategic planning
+The main responsibilities include accountability for the organisation; overseeing the Senior Management team; advocating for Omnicare and its clients; and business development and strategic planning

 Monika’s role involves ensuring Omnicare is in optimal financial health.